andkoc001/pands-problem-set/README.md

 This problem required importing `datetime` library and application of `today()` and `weekday()` methods.
 One of the difficulties of solving the problem was the realisation of the fact that the weekdays numbering begins with 0 (Monday) and goes up to 6 (Sunday).

 The solution required also conditional check.
-I performed a singel 'if' check for two conditions using boolean `and` opeartor.
+I performed a single 'if' check for two conditions using boolean `and` operator.

 An example of running it on a Wednesday is as follows.